AlexHelsing/antikguessr/README.md

 # AntiqueGuessr

 Welcome to **AntiqueGuessr**!
 This project is a fun and interactive game where users can test their knowledge of vintage and antique items by guessing prices and identifying the most expensive item among a selection.
 The project includes two different games, a web scraper for populating the database with items, and is built using modern technologies.
-The game is written in Swedish mostly since, but that might change (hence the name).
+The game is written in Swedish mostly since its inspired by a gameshow, but that might change (hence the name).

 ## Video Showcase